Erika Slezak: Other projects

 Slezak portrayed Jean Roberts in the 1996 made-for-TV movie adaptation of Danielle Steel's novel Full Circle.
 In 2000, Slezak was on The Rosie O'Donnell Show to talk about her career.
 In 2002, she was on Intimate Portrait as herself about her career.
 In 2005, Slezak was on The View to talk about her career.

 In April 2018, she appeared as Dr. Eileen Jacoby on the Fox series The Resident, in the episode "Haunted".
 The following year, Slezak starred alongside Jeff Daniels in the film Guest Artist.
 She was interviewed for an episode of the ABC news program 20/20 which focused on the murder of actress Rebecca Schaeffer, who appeared on One Life to Live in the 1980s.
 Slezak further guest-starred on the CBS police drama Blue Bloods; she returned to series in 2022.

 In 2021, Slezak was in the television movie Next Stop, Christmas as Aunt Myrtle.
 In June 2025, it was announced she signed a short-term deal to appear on General Hospital; she filmed the role of Ronnie Bard for three weeks, concluding on September 26, which also coincided with her first episodic appearance.
 She exited the role on November 6, 2025.
-Her next role was in Song Sung Blue (2025), where she plays Frances Stingl, mother to Kate Hudson's Claire Sardina.
-The film premiered at the AFI Film Festival on October 26, 2025.